 I diverted my attention by watering houseplants and shopping on Amazon.

 Then one day last November I talked to my friend Tina and told her I was stuck.

 “You’re not stuck.
 You’re done,” she said.

 Those five words catapulted me forward.
-I gave myself a deadline to finish and kept driving to it.
+I gave myself a deadline to self-publish and kept driving to it.
 I hired a graphic designer and a copy editor.
 I proofed the manuscript multiple times before approving it for publication.